mitre-public/boogie/boogie-arinc/README.md

 (from 19a) on Approach records (and the updated approach naming conventions - i.e. RNP approaches start with an H) as part of their standard publication even though it claims to be published as V18.

-# Implementing your own record specifications (or adding support for a new record type)
+# Deeper dives
+Hopefully the Quick start was able to get you up and running relatively easily - however if you need to do more with the library this section is here to help.

+## Adding supported record types
-Hopefully the Quick start was able to get you up and running relatively easily - however if you find that the currently supported set of record parsers doesn't meet your needs this section will cover how to extend the API for new record types.
+If you find that the currently supported set of record parsers doesn't meet your needs this section will cover how to extend the API for new record types.

-## Record specifications

-At a high level when extending the API for new ```RecordSpec```
+### The RecordSpec
+The high level abstraction for defining a record specification in Boogie is the [RecordSpec](https://mustache.mitre.org/projects/TTFS/repos/boogie/browse/boogie-arinc/src/main/java/org/mitre/tdp/boogie/arinc/RecordSpec.java?at=refs%2Fheads%2Fmain).
+These specifications define an ordered sequence of (named) fields within a high level ARINC record along with a matcher which is used to decide whether the given specification should be applied to a given raw text input string (substring of the overall raw text record).

+Parsers a la [ArincFileParser](https://mustache.mitre.org/projects/TTFS/repos/boogie/browse/boogie-arinc/src/main/java/org/mitre/tdp/boogie/arinc/ArincFileParser.java?at=main) are configured with a collection of record specifications (which don't need to cover all possible record types within a file).
+These specs are used to convert the raw record strings to semi-structured [ArincRecord](https://mustache.mitre.org/projects/TTFS/repos/boogie/browse/boogie-arinc/src/main/java/org/mitre/tdp/boogie/arinc/ArincRecord.java?at=main) objects.
+This approach tends to work well as people often don't care about every record type (see TDP) and only having to implement parsing for a subset of records of interest is convenient.

-## Field specifications
+### Field specifications

+The above RecordSpecs are composed of sequences of well-defined ARINC field specifications.
 As a rule of thumb most of the field-level specifications try to be robust to potentially bad input data and generally return nothing when the input value doesn't meet the spec's expectations.
-There is one notable exception to this and that is categorical values.
-The assumption is that most categorical values where present <i>should</i> be represented exactly within the spec and cases where they are not or where values are received that are <i>outside</i> the specification should be considered exceptions and errors (FieldSpecParseException(s)) should be thrown.
+While there is value in expressing specific errors when field contents break the specification it's generally the case that <i>most</i> input data sources take enough liberties with standard specs that your parser is more likely to blow up that not if you're overly particular.

+As such Boogie has generally chosen to fast-reject bad inputs fields - returning empty optionals when specific parsers are applied to out-of-spec data - and then layering on more advanced logic to accept/reject the more structured/parsed record contents using the more advanced rules based on compositions of fields being present (e.g. using PathTerminator types to push expectations on which leg fields must be present for a record to be considered "valid").

+In general the requirements for adding a new field specification to the library are in the [FieldSpec](https://mustache.mitre.org/projects/TTFS/repos/boogie/browse/boogie-arinc/src/main/java/org/mitre/tdp/boogie/arinc/FieldSpec.java?at=TDP-5508-boogie-arinc-refactor) interface but re-iterated here are:

+1. The code of the field's specification in the appropriate ARINC ICD.
+2. The length of the field in a standard record (e.g. 4, 10, etc. characters).
+3. An implementation for converting the string (containing the subsection of the raw record representing that field) to the appropriate "parsed" output type.

+Once you have the above specified you can simply add it to the required/appropriate higher-level record specification.

-## Rules of thumb
+### Rules of thumb

 Ideally most record/field specifications should automatically reject data that aren't to spec.
-Most of the publicly available 424 data out there *isn't* exactly to spec and so it's important that the parsers that are taking the raw records -> semi-structured data are robust to potentially bad/non-standard input.
+Most of the publicly available 424 data out there *isn't* exactly to spec and so it's important parsers converting the raw records -> semi-structured data are robust to potentially bad/non-standard input.

 # REST API detailed overview

-For those who aren't familiar with Clojure and therefore don't want to spend a ton of time looking at the internals of the code itself this section is meant to provided a slightly more detailed overview of some of the specifics of the REST API implementation.
+For those who aren't familiar with Clojure and therefore don't want to spend a ton of time looking at the internals of the code itself this section exists to provide a slightly more detailed overview of the specifics of the REST API implementation.

-##
+[Clojure](https://www.braveclojure.com/clojure-for-the-brave-and-true/) is the non-Java language the majority of TDP developers prefer to use, so Boogie presents a thin REST API wrapper written in it to provide access to structured version of the 424 data for requested cycles.
+The service can be configured via a pair of environment variables:

+1. ```CYCLE_CACHE_SIZE``` - this sets the maximum number of cycles to cache in the endpoint (default 5).
+2. ```FILE_LOCATOR_PATH``` - this is a templated path representing a collection of files containing 424 data into which we can substitute an airac cycle identifier to resolve a file (defaults to pointing at the MITRE LIDO archive).

+To run the REST API Boogie takes advantage of the [clojurephant](https://github.com/clojurephant/clojurephant) library to compile the clojure REST API code from Gradle in-line with its Java code.
+Documentation for the REST API is configured via Swagger and is built into [reitit](https://github.com/metosin/reitit) which is the clojure software used to functionally declare the endpoints.